FG-AI4H/Documentation/AI4H-Assessment-Platform.md

    a.
 Challenge: Regulatory compliance of AI for health is a country-dependent process, which brings considerable costs.
 b.
 Opportunity: Map country requirements to automated tests.

-The Free Software Project capitalizes on these opportunities to make AI for health usable at scale.
+The Open Code Project capitalizes on these opportunities to make AI for health usable at scale.

 Our product vision is the following: